by Peter Bofinger

 Overall, so far Altmaier’s paper has unfortunately not yet succeeded in initiating a constructive discussion on how to shape a successful industrial policy.
 Rather, there is a danger that the short spring of German industrial policy has already come to an end.
 Despite some of the paper’s weaknesses, it would be fatal, however, if one were to fall back into the market-loving paradigm of most German economists, which they describe with the strange slogan of Ordnungspolitik.

-Listen to the latest episode of Broader discussion
+Listen to the latest episode of

 It should rather be a matter of using the impulse Altmaier has provided for a broader discussion of industrial policy—not only in Germany but throughout the European Union.
-At the European level, the debate on industrial policy has not been particularly passionate either.
+At the European level, the debate on

 This approach differs fundamentally from the vertical dynamic of ‘Made in China 2025’, in which individual industries and technologies are specifically promoted.